 But in a 2013 study, Bryan Caplan et al. determined that voters systematically overestimate the influence of politicians on the economy and systematically underestimate their influence on education and the federal budget.
 The prognosis for retrospective voting is grim: “As long as ignorant and irrational voters know enough to properly reward success and punish failure, democracy can still work well.
 Unfortunately, retrospective voting requires a largely undefended assumption: Voters’ beliefs about political influence are unbiased.”
 That is, voters overestimate, underestimate, and misallocate influence.

 Numerous other studies have examined voters’ strange propensity to vote out incumbents based on bad circumstances out of incumbents’ control.
 One such study found that voters punished U.S. governors in oil-producing states based on fluctuating world oil prices.
 Another determined that the success or failure of incumbent politicians in Latin America was based on U.S. interest rates, in addition to international commodity prices.
 Voters also consistently punish incumbents for droughts and floods.
-These results illustrate the deep flaws of retrospective voting.

 While the above work undermines retrospective voting in the abstract, Sebastian Rosato looked specifically at voter behavior in the context of lost wars and found that both liberal democratic and autocratic leaders have similar chances of being removed from power for losing wars, but not a single one of the liberal democratic leaders was actually punished.
 In contrast, 29 percent of autocratic leaders were either killed, imprisoned, or exiled.
 For wars that are costly, but not lost, that is, wars where there is one fatality per 2,000 population, autocrats were removed from power 35 percent of the time.
 They were also punished in 27 percent of cases.
 Democratic leaders, on the other hand, get off a lot easier, and were only removed 27 percent of the time and punished in just 7 percent of cases.

 The second pillar focuses on the externalization of liberal democratic norms and principles to the international arena via media publicity and other avenues, which causes liberal democratic states to treat other liberal democratic states with trust and respect, even in cases where there are serious clashes of interests.
-This logic does not extend to liberal democratic states respecting non-liberal democratic states in the same way and under the same conditions.

 But norm externalization has not applied in crucial cases.
 In a 1994 paper, Christopher Layne used process-tracing to determine that liberal norms and principles did not explain any part of why near-miss wars did not occur between the United States and Britain in 1861, France and Great Britain in 1898, and France and Germany in 1923, as public opinion was not pacific and elites did not refrain from making threats, among other indicators.